Breaking Bad: Devotion to family

 Even the show's more hardened characters maintain ties to family.
 In the second season, Tuco Salamanca spends time caring for his physically disabled uncle, Hector.
 When Tuco is killed by Hank, his cousins vow revenge.
 Their actions are further explained in a flashback, where Hector explains to the brothers that "La familia es todo" ("Family is everything").
 Gustavo Fring's franchise Los Pollos Hermanos translates to "The Chicken Brothers".
-This refers to the fact that the company was co-founded by Gus and a man named Max, with whom he shared a romantic relationship.
+This refers to the fact that the company was co-founded by Gus and a man named Max.
 When Max is killed by Hector Salamanca, Gus vows to destroy the Salamanca family and in particular to humiliate Hector and prolong and draw out his suffering.
 In the first part of the fifth season, it is explained that Mike Ehrmantraut's intentions for being in this business were to provide for his granddaughter's future, and by his final episode he is conflicted when having to leave her in a park by herself once he has been warned that the police are onto him.
 During the second part of the fifth season, white supremacist Jack Welker says "don't skimp on family", and he lets Walt live after capturing him in the desert because of love for his nephew Todd Alquist, who has great respect for Walt.
 Lydia Rodarte-Quayle repeatedly demands that if Mike insists on killing her, that he leave her in her apartment so her daughter can find her, fearful she will think Lydia abandoned her.
 Much like Walt and Mike, Lydia seems to engage in the meth business in order to provide for her daughter, with actress Laura Fraser stating in an interview that Lydia's daughter is important to how "Lydia justified what she did to herself".